 I thought it was safe to start a project that late in the evening.

-Even though I was exhausted, it is quiet time in these parts.
+Even though I am exhausted, it is quiet time in these parts.

-Two paint brushes and four stains on the carpet later, she was done.
+Two paint brushes and four stains on the carpet later, she was over it.

 I also failed to show you how much paint I had on me.